 Apple Butter is common throughout Eastern Europe.
-With only three ingredients in the recipe -- apples, water and sugar -- it was an easy project for an overabundance of fruit.
-And busy farmwives could enlist the aid of their children in the almost-constant stirring.
+With only three ingredients in the recipe -- apples, water, and sugar -- it was an easy project for an overabundance of fruit.

 Today, we have microwaves and slow cookers that take the drudgery out of keeping a watchful eye on the pot.
 This recipe easily can be increased.
 It's low in sugar, as all fruit butters are, and makes a great topping for breads, rolls, ice cream and cakes.